tofke/VPS-for-MN/README.md

 ```
 sudo apt install htop glances byobu jq -y
 ```
+(did you notice i use sudo again : connect as root only when needed)
 * htop : a better top with easy viewable ressource usage
 * glances : an even better tool to view ressources "at a glance" (hence the name, comes from HP-UX 'glance' tool)
 * byobu : a better 'screen' (a terminal multiplexer, wich allow to keep a detached session in backgroud or share your screen with multiple sessions)